zrax/string_theory/README.md

   par with `std::stringstream`, and `ST::format` generally clocks in significantly faster than `boost::format` (albeit slower than non-type-safe formatters like `sprintf`).
+- Reentrance.
+Another side-effect of immutable strings is that ST::string is a fully reentrant string library with no locking necessary.
 - Cross Platform.
 String Theory is supported on any platform that provides a reasonably modern C++ compiler.
 You can use it with older compilers as well, but note that the feature set may become somewhat reduced by doing so.